 There may be two instances of potential discomfort for patients undergoing a gallbladder MRI:

-- The radiologist or medical professional may require the patient to receive an injection of a contrast dye such as Gadolinium to assist in cholangiography (examination of the gallbladder and surrounding areas).
-This injection helps bile ducts and the gallbladder show up clearly on MRI images.
-In rare cases, some people may experience discomfort at the injection point or as a reaction to the contrast dye.
+- The radiologist or medical professional may require the patient to receive an injection of a contrast dye such as Gadolinium to assist in cholangiography (examination of the gallbladder and surrounding areas)19.
+This injection helps bile ducts and the gallbladder show up more clearly on MRI images.
+In rare cases, some people may experience discomfort at the injection point or have an allergic reaction to the contrast dye20.

 Typical Time and Cost of Screening

-The average cost of an abdominal MRI, including imaging tests of your gallbladder and pancreas, is about $2,625 in the United States, with an additional $100 to $300 for the use of a contrast dye.
+The average cost of an abdominal MRI, including imaging tests of your gallbladder and pancreas, is about $570 in the United States, depending on the location, with an additional $100 to $300 for the use of a contrast dye22,23.
 Multiple factors determine the cost of an MR imaging test.
 Uninsured patients may pay more than insured ones, and outpatient clinics may charge less for the same scan compared to an inpatient facility.
-Location also affects out-of-pocket costs for an MRI.
+The location also affects out-of-pocket costs for an MRI.

 A full MRI scan of the gallbladder may take between 30 and 60 minutes to complete.
-Factors that determine the length of an MRI scan include
+Factors that determine the length of an MRI scan include24:

 - Number of scans needed for a diagnosis